maelys-mcardle/transphobic-media/db/README.md

 Whether it normalizes transphobia.
 This includes media containing transphobic jokes and productions that cast cis men to play trans women.

 This does not include portraying trans women as sex workers.
-While trans women characters are disproportionately sex workers in works of fiction, sex work is as a legitimate field of work as any.
-Therefore, including it here would be stigmatizing of trans people who do sex work, and so, it is not cause to consider whether a title normalizes transphobia.
+While cis writers disproportionately write trans women as sex workers in their screenplays, sex work itself is a legitimate profession.
+Using it as a metric would suggest there's something wrong with sex work, stigmatizing people in the process.
+Therefore it is not cause to consider whether a title normalizes transphobia.

 ```
 0: Does not contribute to the marginalization of trans people